Vlevinski/cooling_coffee_model/datatable_lib/README.md

 #
-#   MyDT class as functionality and commands that you can run in datatable
+#   MyDT class is for datatable operations